Crandall University: Deceptive and misleading international recruitment practices

+and advertising academic programs not offered by the university.
+(Note: Crandall University does not offer a Master of Science in Applied Computer Science degree.)
+(Note: Crandall University does not offer bachelor degree programs in computer science or health sciences.)

+In August 2026, India’s Chandigarh Consumer Disputes Redressal Commission found a study-abroad consultancy guilty of unfair trade practices after it failed to deposit a prospective Crandall University student’s tuition fee and did not process her visa.
+The consultancy was ordered to pay the woman 11,02,185 Indian rupees (approximately 15,844 Canadian dollars) in damages.

 Affiliations

-Crandall is an affiliate member of the Association of the Registrars of the Universities and Colleges of Canada (ARUCC); a full member of the ARUCC regional association, the Atlantic Association of Registrars and Admissions Officers (AARAO); an active member of Christian Higher Education Canada (CHEC); and an active member of the New Brunswick Association of Private Colleges and Universities.
-It is a member of the Council for Christian Colleges and Universities.
+Crandall is an affiliate member of the Association of the Registrars of the Universities and Colleges of Canada (ARUCC); a full member of the ARUCC regional association, the Atlantic Association of Registrars and Admissions Officers (AARAO); and an active member of both Christian Higher Education Canada (CHEC) and the New Brunswick Association of Private Colleges and Universities.
+It is also an associate member of the Washington, D.C. based Council for Christian Colleges and Universities.

 Athletics

 Crandall University is represented in the Atlantic Collegiate Athletic Association (ACAA) by 8 varsity teams.
 The Chargers teams include men's and women's soccer, basketball, volleyball, and cross country.
 The Chargers also offer a boxing club program that competes internationally.

 The Chargers have won eight ACAA championship banners: